 - 2 tablespoons cold butter, cubed

 - Preheat the oven to 400 degrees F.

-- Pour the apple mixture into a mini cocotte or a bread pan.
+- Pour the apple mixture into a mini cocotte, bread pan, or mini casserole dish.
 Spread the butter cubes over the top of the apples.
-Cover with the mini cocotte lid or foil.
+Cover with a lid or foil.